Preface

 Additional Tags:

-Alternate Universe - Assassins & Hitmen, Contracts, Fluff and Angst, Slow Burn, Slow Romance, Slow To Update, Fantasy, Angst and Fluff and Smut, Eventual Smut, Crack, Taiga is the new leader, the master and the servant, Eventual Sex, Don't Take This Too Seriously, Not Beta Read
+Alternate Universe - Assassins & Hitmen, Contracts, Fluff and Angst, Slow Burn, Slow Romance, Slow To Update, Fantasy, Angst and Fluff and Smut, Eventual Smut, Crack, Taiga is the new leader, the master and the servant, Eventual Sex, Don't Take This Too Seriously, Not Beta Read, Twisted and Fluffy Feelings, Mystery, not historically accurate

 Language: